maz-kar/CrypticGecko/README.md

 Add UITests for all the Views
 Make a separated repo out of LocalFileManager.

-On 26.08:
+On 27.08:
-- Finish the portfolioView.
+- Save the holdings on coreData
-Continue with coinSelection logic
-- FIX: the stroke around STETH coin is smaller than others.